Saivian is a network marketing company that offers a digital shopping platform and they’ll pay you to use it.

 Saivian was founded in 2015 and is headed up by Eric J. Dalius.

-If you pay attention to the world of online marketing and internet scams, you may have heard of this guy.
 Having your name be synonymous with internet scams isn’t exactly a promising way to take charge of a new company, but that’s exactly what Dalius did.

 Eric J. Dalius claims to have made over $50 million in internet marketing since 1990.
 Of course, he’s probably lost much, much more than that, considering he’s had more failed ventures that were outed as scams than Kody Brown has wives.